This documentation covers a development version of IPython. The development version may differ significantly from the latest stable release.

 jupyter qtconsole, you’re

-really starting two processes, a kernel and a Qt-based client can send
+really starting two processes, a kernel and a Qt-based client which can send

 commands to and receive results from that kernel.
 If there is already a kernel